borisschapira/boris.schapira.dev/_posts/en/dad/2018/2018-09-30-the-happy-meal-toy.md

 > Ah, I wish I had the same one, that's for sure.

 My son stops for a moment, looks at his pony, then at the man, straight in the eyes.
 He suddenly approaches him with a very determined look and I fear he's angry.
 I rush to prevent him from trying to kick the guy and make things worse.
 But that's not what happens.
-He stops suddenly about thirty centimetres from the couple and starts whispering:
+He stops suddenly about thirty centimetres from the couple and starts whispering.

+{% capture alt_text%}Sal Vulcano calls out to you saying "Psst, come here"{% endcapture %}
+{% include video_as_a_gif.html.liquid
+url="/assets/images/papa/2018-09-30/whisper"
+alt=alt_text
+%}

 > You know, actually, it's pretty easy, sir.
 You have to go for a Happy Meal, but with the girls' toy, huh, because the boys' toy sucks.
 It's a "Decepticon" that doesn't even change.
 You heard me well, eh, the girls' toy.
 Even if you're a boy.
 Do you... do you understand?
 Can you do it?

 He stares at the man as if waiting for a confirmation.
 In front of him, the young man is amazed, and red as a beet.
 His girlfriend starts to puff.
-My son suddenly seems to understand the situation and adds:
+My son suddenly seems to understand the situation.

+{% capture alt_text%}Will Ferrel in Elf{% endcapture %}
+{% capture caption_text%}Oh.
+Okay.
+I understand.{% endcapture %}
+{% include video_as_a_gif.html.liquid
+url="/assets/images/papa/2018-09-30/iunderstand"
+alt=alt_text
+caption=caption_text
+%}

 > Oh, yes, I understand!
 You don't say anything because you can't order a Happy Meal!
 You're right, that's only big enough for kids!
 So, since you're taller, you should order another burger with it, or you'll be really hungry.